owlbarn/tutorial/book/neural-network/README.md

 Actually, the convolutional neural network is such an important driving force in the computer vision that in the Part III of this book we have prepared three cases: **image recognition**, **instance segmentation**, and **neural style transfer** to demonstrate how we can use Owl to implement these state-of-art computer vision networks.
 We will then also introduce how these different neurons such as `pooling` work, how these networks are constructed etc.
-Please refer to these chapters for more detailed understanding about convolutional neural network.
+Please check these chapters for more examples on building CNN in Owl.
+Another great reference on this topic is the Stanford CS class CS231n: Convolutional Neural Networks for Visual Recognition.
+We refer you to its [course notes](https://cs231n.github.io/) for more detailed information.

 ## Recurrent Neural Network